apache/rocketmq-client-nodejs/README.md

 [![TravisCI](https://travis-ci.org/apache/rocketmq-client-nodejs.svg)](https://travis-ci.org/apache/rocketmq-client-nodejs)
 [![Dependency](https://david-dm.org/apache/rocketmq-client-nodejs.svg)](https://david-dm.org/apache/rocketmq-client-nodejs)

-This official Node.js client is a lightweight wrapper around  [rocketmq-client-cpp](https://github.com/apache/rocketmq-client-cpp), a finely tuned CPP client.
+This official Node.js client is a lightweight wrapper around [re_dev branch of rocketmq-client-cpp](https://github.com/apache/rocketmq-client-cpp/tree/re_dev), a finely tuned CPP client.

 > **Notice 1:** This client is still in `dev` version.
 Use it cautiously in production.

-> **Notice 2:** This SDK is now only support macOS and Ubuntu **14.04**.
-Ubuntu 16+ is not supported and CentOS is not tested yet.
+> **Notice 2:** This SDK is now only tested on macOS.
+Ubuntu and CentOS is not tested yet.

 ## Installation